jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 #### Add instance back to target group

-In a similar vein to `DeregisterTargets`, this [action](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_RegisterTargets.html) will register the instance back to the target group.
+In a similar vein to DeregisterTargets, this [action](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_RegisterTargets.html) will register the instance back to the target group.

 ```yaml
 - name: RegisterTarget